Nelio A/B Testing has three main components:

 We’ve tested different approaches for loading alternative content and this one has proven to be the most efficient:

-- Variants are assigned in your visitor’s browser, thus reducing the workload of your own server, who’s no longer responsible of assigning alternatives to your visitors.
+- Variants are assigned in your visitor’s browser, thus reducing the workload of your own server.

 - All variants can be cached by your server and/or CDN, as every variant has its own, unique URL (namely,